yeswework/fabrica-dev-kit/README.md

 ###Installs and configures an independent local development environment for each project

 * Using [Docker](https://www.docker.com/), creates an independent development environment for your project running the [Nginx](https://nginx.org/) web server with [PHP-FPM](https://php-fpm.org/).
-Docker's efficient architecture means that each Fabrica project runs and is stored separately (unlike MAMP, where all projects share space and servers), while avoiding the bloat of a Vagrant-like solution where each project has an entire virtual machine to itself.
+Docker's efficient architecture means that each Fabrica Dev Kit project runs and is stored separately (unlike MAMP, where all projects share space and servers), while avoiding the bloat of a Vagrant-like solution where each project has an entire virtual machine to itself.
 * Automatically installs all the software required to develop, including the latest version of WordPress and your plugins of choice (you just list them in the initial setup file), as well as build, optimization and deployment tools.

 ###Allows you to write cleaner, more logical and more beautiful code (if you want to)...